emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

-These optimizations can be tricky to make correct, and can make the system fragile (for example, it may break if you start using a different :term:`pool class`), so it usually safest to fix all references.
+These optimizations can be tricky to make correct, and can make the system fragile (for example, it may break if you start using a different :term:`pool class`), so it is usually safest to fix all references.